Aveiro, “The Portuguese Venice”, is a charming, picturesque city and an ideal day trip from Porto, Portugal.

 You’ll arrive at Aveiro’s modern train station, but as you step outside you’ll see its old train station building which is a great start for the trip.

-Blue blue azulejos tiles, so typical of the region, cover the building, depicting historical scenes.
+Those amazing blue Portuguese tiles (“azulejos”) so typical of the region, cover the building, depicting historical scenes.

 From the station, take a walk to the city centre along the wide Avenue that you’ll see just in front of you, called Av.
 Dr. Lourenço Peixinho.